-Climate (CLM): This module contains data collected from offsite weather stations that are used to compute a simulated virtual weather station for LTPP test sections or project sites.
-Data in this module are updated at 5-year intervals.
+Climate (CLM): This module contains data collected from offsite weather stations that are used to compute a simulated virtual weather station (VWS) for LTPP test sections or project sites.
+It also contains climate data estimates from Modern-Era Retrospective Analysis for Research and Applications (MERRA) developed by the National Aeronautics and Space Administration (NASA).
+Data in this module are updated at periodic intervals.